Nubisa/JXPanel/notes.markdown

 - big icons on top

+- check install / uninstall

+- on jxPanel uninstall
+    -- should we remove system users created before in panel?

 DONE

 - suspending user or plan should perform stopping an app only for this user/plan.